Mica: Automated Differential Testing for OCaml Modules

 Mica was presented at the OCaml Workshop '24 and the ICFP '23 SRC.
 The OCaml Workshop paper contains a lot more details about Mica's design -- this README focuses on describing how to interact with our OCaml artifact.

-An online demo of Mica is available here.
+An simple webapp demonstrating Mica is available here.

 Using Mica